Disclosure Requirement - China - B-Shares

 The acquisition of B-shares by foreign investors is subject to the application for an investor code at the CSDCC, which requires the disclosure of certain information related to the investors, the beneficial owners or nominee (if applicable).
-For further details please refer to the Creation Link Guide - China.
+For further details please refer to the Market Link Guide - China.

 Decree No. 35 of the China Securities Regulatory Committee (CSRC) regarding the measures for the administration of the takeover of listed companies dated 17 May 2006, in effect as of 1 September 2006 and amended by Decree No. 56 of the CSRC dated 27 August 2008, governs the takeover of listed companies and related alteration of share entitlements (the “Measures”).